jschomay/httpacman/notes.md

 - Animation/transition ideas:
   - On enter/exit world Harry fades in/out with 0's and 1's particles effect.
 Same on die, only bigger?
   - On level end, walk the DOM from bottom up, randomly sliding each element to the left or right off screen at different speeds and staggered start times to "take away" the page.
-This could be awesome, would it work?
+This could be awesome, would it work? - Yes it works! https://gist.github.com/jschomay/5608377

 - Pacing: use some map of special level numbers to display instructions, notes/story, and add mechanics/entities.